 1977- Apple II

-The following year, in 1977 the Apple II swiftly replaced its outdated predecessor with a new, more commercial product.
+Swiftly following this in 1977, Apple unveiled the Apple II, setting a new standard for personal computing, replacing its outdated predecessor with a new, more commercial product.
 The Apple II came with its own case as well as containing a MOS Technology processor running at a mere 1MHz with 4KB of RAM.

 1983- Apple Lisa

 The Apple Lisa was a huge and ground-breaking leap when compared to previous launches.
 It not only had an integrated screen but a user interface and the first Apple mouse.
 Unfortunately, it wouldn’t be the success Apple would hope for as it was priced at $10,000, a sum the average consumer would never be able to justify.

 In 1983, Apple Lisa arrived on the scene, a mammoth leap in technology when compared to previous launches, featuring an integrated screen, a user interface and the first Apple mouse.
 Although it struggled due to its steep price tag, set at at $10,000, a sum the average consumer would never be able to justify.
 It laid the groundwork for future innovation.

 1984 brought us the Apple IIc, Apple’s first attempt at portable computing, and the inaugural Macintosh, making personal computing accessible to the masses.
 This year also marked the unveiling of the PowerBook series, indicating the future of Apple laptops.